GE

 A working structure for a £500,000 early retirement pot:

-• £20,000 in a high-yield cash ISA for the buffer (currently 4.51% easy access — this is the sequence-risk shield)
+• £20,000 in a high-yield cash ISA — the sequence-risk shield.
+Currently 4.51% easy access via Trading 212, 4.66% on 1-year fixed via Moneybox.

-This structure pays roughly £18,000-£20,000 in year 1 dividends, which the cash buffer tops up to £25,000 if needed.
-After year 5, dividend growth has the income at £22,000-£24,000 from dividends alone.
-After year 10, dividends alone exceed the gilt ladder's nominal £23,500 — and continue growing for the next 20 years.
+This structure pays roughly £16,000-£18,000 in year 1 dividends.
+The cash buffer tops up to £25,000 if needed.
+After year 5, dividend growth has the income at £20,000-£22,000 from dividends alone.
+After year 8-10, dividends alone exceed the gilt ladder's nominal £24,100 — and continue growing for the next 20+ years.

-Tax-wise: ISA dividends are tax-free.
+Tax-wise, ISA dividends are tax-free.
 SIPP withdrawals get 25% tax-free cash, with the rest taxed as income at marginal rate.
-For most early retirees the marginal rate on retirement income (0% personal allowance, then 20% basic) is well below the 33.75% higher-rate dividend tax that applies to GIA equity income — making the SIPP / ISA wrappers do most of the work.
+For most early retirees the marginal rate on retirement income (£12,570 personal allowance, then 20% basic up to £50,270) is far below the 35.75% higher-rate dividend tax for 2026/27 — up from 33.75% last year — that applies to GIA equity income.
+A retiree drawing £25,000 from a SIPP after taking the 25% tax-free cash pays effectively 10-12% blended tax.
+The same £25,000 in dividend income from a GIA costs a higher-rate payer £8,937 in dividend tax at the new 35.75% rate.

 When the Guardian might be right